Poundbury: Economy and employment

 A 2010 study by Dorset County Council found Poundbury's annual contribution to the local economy was then £13 million and projected to reach £20 million by 2025; more than 2,000 Poundbury residents were working in 180 local businesses.
 In 2017, the number of businesses increased to 185, providing 2,345 jobs.
-Businesses include a Waitrose store, a technical company which produces parts for aeroplane wings, and a chocolate factory.
+Businesses include a Waitrose store, a company that produces parts for aeroplane wings, and a chocolate factory.

 Dorset Cereals employed more than 100 people at a purpose-built barn factory from 2000 until 2019, when it moved production from Poundbury to Poole.
 In 2018 The Daily Telegraph reported space for about 80 additional businesses.

 Education

 Poundbury has two primary schools in the catchment area: The Prince of Wales and Damers First School.
 The latter was an existing school in Dorchester, but in 2017 relocated to Poundbury where a new school building was constructed.

 Demographics

 The 2021 national census showed a population of 4,100.

 In 2021, 89.5% of the population was born in the United Kingdom and 10.5% born outside.

 The ethnic makeup of the town in 2021 was 93.7% White (White British or White Other), 2.4% Asian, 0.9% Black, 2.6% Mixed or of multiple ethnic groups and 0.4% of other ethnic group.